JS Asuka: Construction and career

 Asuka was laid down on 21 April 1993 at Sumitomo Heavy Industries, Tokyo and launched on 21 June 1994.
 The vessel was commissioned on 22 March 1995.
 Since 1995, she has conducted performance confirmation tests for integrated navigation systems.
 From 1995 to 1998, OQQ-XX sonar (later OQQ-21), COGLAG propulsion method, and FCS-3 were tested.
 In 1998, she tested the infrared detector.

 From 1999 to 2000, a new tactical information processing device (later OYQ-10) was tested.
 On 22 March 2002, the Development Guidance Group was abolished, and the Development Team Group was newly formed and transferred to the same group.
 From 2003 to 2004, tests were conducted on projection static jammers and self-propelled decoys.
-From 2003 to 2007, the new ASRock (later Type 07 VLA) was tested.
+From 2003 to 2007, the new ASROC (later Type 07 VLA) was tested.

 From 2007 to 2011, a new anti-submersible torpedo (later Type 12 torpedo) was tested.
-In the PSI maritime security training held in October 2007, an on-site inspection training for the escort ship Ikazuchi was conducted with the ship as a suspected ship.
+In the PSI maritime security training held in October 2007, an on-site inspection training for the escort ship Ikazuchi was conducted with the Asuka acting as the target ship.
 In response to the Great East Japan Earthquake caused by the Tōhoku-Pacific Ocean Earthquake that occurred on 11 March 2011, she made an emergency departure at 15:45, 53 minutes after the earthquake, to dispatch a disaster.
 The vessel was engaged until 21 March, resuming on 26 March, and remained engaged in disaster relief until 8 April.

 In 2012, a test of a new underwater self-propelled target was conducted.
 In 2014, it was equipped with a radar (later OPS-48) to be installed on the Asahi-class destroyers and a radar prototyped in "Research on performance improvement of multifunction radar (FCS-3)".
 On 25 May 2015, a carrier-based suitability test was conducted using the MQ-8C demonstrator (mockup).